BithreenGirlen/DxLibSpineViewer/README.md

 1. From `File->Extension setting`, specify atlas and skeleton extensions.
 2. From `File->Open folder`, select a folder containing atlas/skel(s) with specified extensions.

-- `Open folder` is to load all the Spine files in that folder and render them at the same time.
+- `Open folder` is to load all the Spine files in a folder and render them at the same time.
   - Do not try to open folder containing Spine files which cannot be managed simultaneously.
   - Of cource it is permitted to open folder containing only one set of Spine files.

 <details><summary>Appropriate example</summary>

+1. Spines of which animations have syncronised timelines.
 <pre>
 221491
 ├ odin_S1.atlas.txt